hilarytn/airbnb-clone-project/README.md

 ### 🧪 QA Engineer / Tester
 Writes and executes test plans to ensure features function as intended.
 Performs unit, integration, and end-to-end testing.
 Validates performance, usability, and security aspects of the application.

+## 🧰 Technology Stack

+Below is an overview of the core technologies used in the Airbnb Clone Project, along with their specific roles in building a scalable and secure web application.

+### 🐍 Django
+A high-level Python web framework used to build the server-side logic of the application.
+Django enables rapid development of RESTful APIs, supports authentication, and follows the MVC (Model-View-Controller) architectural pattern.

+### 🐬 MySQL
+A relational database management system used to store and manage structured data for the platform, such as user accounts, property listings, bookings, and reviews.
+It supports ACID compliance, indexing, and complex relational queries.

+### 🔗 GraphQL
+A query language for APIs that allows clients to request only the data they need.
+It improves performance and flexibility over REST by enabling nested queries and real-time data fetching.

+### 🐳 Docker
+A containerization platform used to package the application and its dependencies into isolated environments.
+It ensures consistent development and deployment across different machines and cloud providers.

+### 🔄 GitHub Actions
+A CI/CD automation tool that runs tests, lints code, and deploys changes automatically whenever updates are pushed to the repository.
+It streamlines the development workflow and reduces human error during deployment.

+### 🛠️ Git & GitHub
+Version control and code collaboration tools used to manage changes to the project, coordinate team development, and maintain transparency throughout the software lifecycle.

+### 📦 Postman
+An API client tool used to test API endpoints, validate response data, and simulate client-server interactions during development and debugging.

+### 🐚 Markdown
+A lightweight markup language used for writing project documentation, including the `README.md`, setup guides, and API docs in a human-readable format.